 Have you ever moved out of your apartment or dorm at the end of the semester, but you still had random ingredients like half an avocado, the rest of a bottle of honey and about a handful of oats that you just never got around to eating?
 Don’t toss them.
 Blend all of these ingredients up and make a relaxing face mask for parents to enjoy together.

-31. DIY Ceramic art
+41. DIY Ceramic art

 You might’ve spent a large part of your elementary school art career giving noodle art to your parents; now you can give them a valuable, sentimental upgrade.
 If you study in a sculpture program or can find any kind of basic clays, consider making some useful ceramic items.
 Some clays for decorative items can be baked in a regular oven.
 “I’m trying to make a spoon for my mom so she can smack me with the fruits of my labor,” sculpture student at Pennsylvania Academy of Fine Arts Alicia Greco said.
-Consider making a coaster, a jewelry dish or a planter.
+Consider making a coaster, a ring dish, a trivet or a planter.
 Your parents already love and support your art endeavors, and you might want to give them a piece of your work as a reminder of your appreciation for their support.

-32. Sew on pockets
+42. Sew on pockets

 This gift only costs the price of a little time, patience and a needle with thread.
 Google some sewing videos and study them very carefully.
 Sewing pockets isn’t rocket science but sewing in general can get confusing, so do your research.
 Test out sewing pockets onto something of your own that you don’t wear for practice.
 Then grab your one of your parent’s pocket–less articles of clothing like a dress, skirts or sweater and sew on some pockets.
 With this idea, you can give the gift of alleviating an annoying obstacle of women’s clothing.
 Think about how hyped you would be, if you woke up to pockets on your favorite pocket-less clothing item.

-33. Ceramics
+43. Ceramics

 Every parent loves a homemade gift, as if they have a choice, they’re parents!
 Crafting them a ceramic is a great gift idea and a perfect way to personalize something tailored to your parent’s specific likings.
 There are also so many things that you can make out of clay, with different techniques that may suit your style better.
 For example, you can make a mug by rolling coils or you can throw on the wheel, (something that takes some more practice).
 If after reading this you’re thinking “Ok, this sounds like a cool idea and something I can do, but how in the hell do I get clay, and access to a kiln?”
 Most universities will either offer a class or have a studio available where you can have access to unlimited resources for a base price.
 “A handmade ceramic gift is perfect for your parents because not only is it useful, but is also holds sentimental value,” said University of Maryland sophomore and Civil Engineering student, Larin Hughes.